The Korea Hapkido Federation 31st Masters Seminar 2025

 Korea based American military Hapkido school with Grandmaster Kim Beom Chul

 Hapkido doesn’t rely on brute strength.
 Instead, it utilises the power of your opponent against them, harnessing the mechanics of the human body through the use of small circles, triangles, and precise angles.
-You’ll learn powerful hand strikes, unique leg kicks, and myriads of locking techniques that can quickly and effectively subdue an opponent.
+You’ll learn hand strikes, kicks, and myriads of locking techniques that can quickly and effectively subdue an opponent.
 This makes it especially suitable for anyone looking for a practical means of self-defense.
 Hapkido teaches you how to protect yourself confidently and effectively, regardless of your size or strength.

 This video provides an overview of Hapkido with strikes, locks, throws and weapons.